Feb 4, 2012

 Update 10/7/2017

-Someone celebrate with me – Jared just got accepted to BYU Provo!
+Someone celebrate with me – JD just got accepted to BYU Provo!
 He wasn’t expecting to hear back until Oct 31 but they just notified him early, congratulating him on being such a strong candidate.
 Mama’s breathing a big sigh of relief because it’s what he really wanted, but seriously he didn’t hit scholar phase until the last minute.

 I still remember back to when he was 15, when I felt an urgency to change things up a bit because he was disengaging and getting more lazy.
 How I had wanted to find something that allowed him to attend some fun classes part time somewhere, just to add some additional structure to his day.
 And how that new charter school nearby let him do just that.